ALT3RNATOR/Augmented-Reality-Storybook/README.md

 This project develops an **Augmented Reality (AR) storybook** that brings printed pages to life using a mobile application.
 By scanning the **front page and chapter pages** of a physical book, users can view **story-related 3D models and videos** rendered directly on top of the book, creating an immersive and interactive storytelling experience.

 The application is developed using **Unity** and leverages **image-based AR tracking** to accurately place digital content over physical pages.
-The latest version of the app includes **animated 3D models**, enhancing realism and user engagement.
+The latest version of the app includes **animated 3D models**, enhancing realism and user engagement

 ---